aireaire/openshift-homework/Readme.md

 master3.GUID.internal
 ```

-- ### There is a load balancer to access the masters
+- #### There is a load balancer to access the masters
-To deploy a load balancer to access the masters define load balancer host in the **lb** group of the hosts inventory file.
+To deploy a load balancer for masters access the load balancer host is defined in the **lb** group of the inventory:
 ```ini
 # file /etc/ansible/hosts